Objectives

 Modern Languages majors will know:

-- The principal aspects of two cultures and civilizations through the study of their cultural productions such as literature, art, social practices, and media.
+- The principal aspects of two additional languages and cultures through the study of cultural productions and practices (e.g. linguistics; literature; film; art; philosophy; social, historical, and civilizational practices)

 Modern Languages majors will be able to:

-- Speak, understand, and write two foreign languages as well as linguistically analyze them
+- Speak, understand, and write two additional languages as well as linguistically analyze them

-- Read a variety of texts in two languages and discuss their content, technique, and cultural significance.
+- Read a variety of texts in two languages and evaluate their content, technique, and cultural significance

 Modern Languages majors will be able to demonstrate that they value: